elmariachi111/ultimate-non-infectious-verifier/README.md

 We're using Typescript.
 Most tsconfigs extend the root tsconfig.json.
 We rely on eslint and use `dotenv-flow` for env configurations. `.env` are sample files and go into VCS, you override them by `.env.local` files.

-These are main packages relevant at the moment:
+These are the main packages relevant at the moment:

 ### `univax-core`

 comes with foundational classes and no interactivity or environmental assumptions.
-For signing and credential creation is relies on the @transmute crypto libraries and makes use of did-jwt and did-jwt-vc which ar primarily supposed to interact with EcDsa256 keypairs.
+For signing and credential creation is relies on the @transmute crypto libraries and makes use of did-jwt and did-jwt-vc which are primarily supposed to interact with EcDsa256 keypairs.
 The library also supports EdDSA25519 signatures and contains code to add and verify ed25519 public keys to a did:ethr identity.
 The resolver is configured to resolve did:ethr (on any network, when providing an Infura API key) and did:key.

 ### `univax-cli`